mertkarababa7/ApartmentManagementSystemWebsite/README.md

 Login with any admin registered in to system.

 Register New Costumers.

--Update Delete and Search costumers.
+Update Delete and Search costumers.

 Check payments from Tenants.php page with table and  Delete payments also available.
 --------------------------------------------------------------------------------
 ###Costumer Side